-However, such an effective merger is made possible only by business leaders who can foster a sense of team spirit through the organization.
+However, such an effective merger is made possible only by business leaders who can foster a sense of team spirit throughout the organization.

 How to Build a Sense of Team Spirit in Your Organization?

-It is no simple task to manage your employees’ concerns while also catering to the team’s interests.
-This duality often exposes the lack of experience in managers, leading to companies have a leadership vacuum, failing to complete massive projects.
+Managing your employees’ concerns while catering to the team’s interests is no simple task.
+This duality often exposes the lack of experience in managers, leading to companies having a leadership vacuum and failing to complete massive projects.
 But some ways can help you run a cohesive team driven by a sense of team spirit.